fabiobeoni/android-open-water-swim-tracking/README.md

 <li>Present news about the “open water swim world” coming from external service</li>
 </ol>

+<p>Please note that the google-services.json file is not published on this repository, so to build the app you must add your own (related to your Google Cloud service account)</p>

 <p><strong>Design Note:</strong> unfortunately the development process could not involve a graphic designer, so even implementing some of the Material Design specs, the look and feel of the app is quite basic.</p>

 <h2 id="screenshots">Screenshots</h2>